-Once you’ve calculated the expected cost of your new home, it’s a good idea to set a contingency fund of at least 10%.
-It’s a sad reality of home building, but the majority of builds overrun and cost more money than originally expected.
+Once you’ve calculated the expected cost of your new home, it’s a good idea to set a contingency fund of at least 20%.
+It’s a sad reality of home building, but the majority of builds do have unexpected expenses and so cost more money than originally expected.

 Real World Examples

-I now really want to show you exactly what we’ve been talking about.
-Below I’ve chosen three of the most well-known container homes to show you.
-For each home I’ve also included the finished build price so you can see the value for money that container homes offer.
+Below we’ve chosen three well-known container homes.
+For each home we’ve also included the finished build price so you can see the value for money that container homes offer.

 Example One: Containers of Hope ($40,000)

-Initially the Peralta family approached the architects and explained that they wanted to live in the suburbs of San Jose, however they didn’t want to take out a mortgage and get themselves into debt just to own their own home.
-They wanted to live a debt-free lifestyle and spend the majority of their time outdoors growing their own food and become self-sufficient.
+Initially the Peralta family approached the architects and explained that they wanted to live in the suburbs of San Jose.
+They didn’t want to take out a mortgage and get themselves into debt just to own a home.
+They wanted to live a debt free lifestyle, spend the majority of their time outdoors, grow their own food, and become self-sufficient.

 Benjamin Garcia Saxe thought that they could give the Peralta family exactly what they wanted by utilizing shipping containers.

-In total, two 40 foot containers were used and they were laid 3 foot apart to create a corridor which runs in the middle of the two containers.
-The corridor is covered with a steel roof and also provides passive cooling for them during the warm summer months!
+Two 40-foot containers were used.
+These were placed three feet apart to create a corridor which runs between the two containers.
+The corridor is covered with a steel roof and also provides passive cooling during the warm summer months!

-What I really love about the home is the large glass windows which run from floor to ceiling.
-These windows provide the Peraltas with stunning views over the San Jose countryside
+Another interesting thing about the home is the large glass windows which run from floor to ceiling.
+These windows provide the Peraltas with stunning views over the San Jose countryside.

-Their 1,000 square foot home cost them $40,000 in total- not bad for a two bedroomed home, with a lounge, kitchen and separate bathroom.
+Their 1,000 square foot home cost them $40,000 in total.
+That is not bad for a two bedroom home with a lounge, kitchen, and separate bathroom.